Heat Pump Incentives

 Photograph of heat pump

-Incentives for low- and moderate-income residents of up to $3,800 for the purchase of residential air source heat pumps are available from the City of Lincoln and Lincoln Electric System (LES).
-The incentives are as follows:
+Incentives for up to $3,800 for the purchase of residential air source heat pumps are available from the City of Lincoln and Lincoln Electric System (LES), beginning September 1, 2025.

 The best way to heat your home in the winter and cool your home in the summer is with a heat pump.
 Electric heat pumps are more energy efficient than other heating and cooling systems and keep your home comfortable year-round.
 They also reduce your household's greenhouse gas emissions.